30 top things to do in York with teenagers

 The York Chocolate Story tells the long history of chocolate and York.
 Nestle make over 6 million Kit Kats a year at their York factory.
 The Chocolate Story follows a successful formula of telling a story and making it a hands-on experience.

 I am sure a chocolate tour will keep your teenagers entertained and full.
-A highlight is making your own white chocolate lollipop.
+A highlight is making your white chocolate lollipop.
 You will see chocolates made on-site, which you can buy at the downstairs shop.
-Make sure you get the best cup of hot chocolate in York from the café at the chocolate story.
-The chocolate story may be one of the best kids’ activities in York.

 Footgolf in York

-A relatively new sport, footgolf is gaining popularity worldwide.
-This game combines the skills of football and golf, the objective is to kick the ball into the hole in as few kicks as possible.
 Footgolf is played with soccer balls instead of clubs and using your feet instead of your hands to kick the ball into the hole.
-In York, you play footgolf just 3 miles from York city centre at York Footgolf.
+In York, you can play football just 3 miles from York city centre at York Footgolf.

 The most Instagrammable places in York